 If you have been charged with a DWI in North Carolina, contact an attorney.
 So many people who have been charged with the same and who have tested positive for alcohol or drugs in their system believe those results mean the case is an open & closed case.
 But it's not.
 In fact, you can fight the charges successfully.
 A positive breath or blood test does not automate a conviction.
 When a strategy is developed by experienced lawyers to challenge the results through forensic and other scientific evidence, you stand a good chance of defeating the charge against you.
 So, if you are thinking of pleading guilty, don't.
 Contact a lawyer and plead not guilty then let the lawyer work to secure your rights and freedom.

 Attorneys at Caulder & Valentine Law Firm, PLLC are experienced and know the law, the court system, and the defenses to DWI charges.
 They have the resources and legal minds to help you move toward a favorable outcome in your case.
-Contact us online or call us at 704-470-2440 to schedule a free consultation.
+Contact us online or call us at 704-470-2440 to schedule a consultation.